vladavilov/playground/git-epic-creator/services/document_processing_service/README.md

    ```
 5) Publish a test task request (fields shown below) to `task_streams:document_processing` or use the e2e helper.

+### Empty document handling
+The service implements validation to prevent downstream errors in Neo4j ingestion:
+- **Detection**: After text extraction, documents with empty or whitespace-only content are identified
+- **Tracking**: Empty documents are counted separately (`empty_documents` field in result)
+- **No upload**: Empty documents do not generate output JSON files
+- **Cleanup**: Empty document input files are still deleted from blob storage
+- **Ingestion gating**: If all documents are empty, Neo4j ingestion is skipped and project status is set to `processing_failed`
+- **Mixed scenarios**: Projects with both valid and empty documents will process successfully with only valid documents sent to ingestion

+**Why this matters**: Empty documents cause pandas DataFrame errors in GraphRAG's `create_base_text_units` workflow.
+This validation prevents those errors by filtering empty content before it reaches the ingestion pipeline.

 ### Acceptance criteria
-- Given documents in `input/`, the task produces one JSON per input in `output/` with required schema, updates project status during processing, deletes inputs, and publishes an ingestion trigger to `ingestion.trigger`.
+- Given documents in `input/`, the task produces one JSON per valid input in `output/` with required schema, updates project status during processing, deletes inputs, and publishes an ingestion trigger to `ingestion.trigger` only if valid documents exist.
+- Documents with empty or whitespace-only text are tracked but not uploaded, and do not trigger ingestion if they are the only documents.

 ### Inter-service integration
 - Upstream: Project Management Service publishes a task request to `task_streams:document_processing` when a project moves to processing.